iterorganization/IMAS-Validator/docs/source/code_style.rst

 Code style
 ----------

-imas-validator follows `The Black Code Style
+IMAS-Validator follows `The Black Code Style
 <https://black.readthedocs.io/en/stable/the_black_code_style/index.html>`_.
 All Python
 files should be formatted with the ``black`` command line tool (this is checked in :ref:`CI <ci configuration>`).